• Features

 Image via Brevo

-Another area where Omnisend is superior to Brevo is the ecommerce elements you can add to emails.
+You’ll appreciate the sheer number of items you can add to your email templates in Omnisend.
 For instance, it lets you add a product listing or product recommender item with or without personalization.
 Here’s an image of the products you can recommend:

 Image via Omnisend